 Who was St Dwynwen?

-St Dwynwen was a fourth-century Welsh princess who lived in what is now the Brecon Beacons National Park.
+St Dwynwen (Santes Dwynwen) was a fourth-century Welsh princess who lived in what is now the Brecon Beacons National Park.
 Dwynwen was rather unlucky in love, so she became a nun.
 She prayed for true lovers to have better luck than she did.

 How did St Dwynwen become the Welsh patron saint of lovers?

 Dwynwen was the prettiest of King Brychan Brycheiniog's 24 daughters.
 She fell in love with a local lad called Maelon Dafodrill, but King Brychan had already arranged for her to marry another prince.
 Maelon took the news badly, so the distraught Dwynwen fled to the woods to weep, and begged God to help her.
 She was visited by an angel who gave her a sweet potion to help her forget Maelon, which happened to turn him into a block of ice.

 God then granted Dwynwen three wishes.
 Her first wish was that Maelon be thawed; her second wish was for God to help all true lovers; her third wish was that she would never marry.
 In gratitude, Dwynwen became a nun and set up a convent on Llanddwyn Island, a beautiful little spot on Anglesey.
 Her name means, 'she who leads a blessed life'.

 Incidentally, as well as being the Welsh patron saint of lovers, she's also the patron saint of sick animals.
 So if your budgie is unwell, you could try praying to St Dwynwen before calling the vet (we aren't making any promises, though).

 We celebrate St Dwynwen’s Day (or 'Dydd Santes Dwynwen' in Welsh) on 25 January every year.